-Of the 3,919 baseball games played in FSU history, Martin has been involved in 3,026 of those in some capacity.
-Even more impressively, he’s been on the field or in the dugout for 2,228 of the Seminoles’ 2,844 all-time victories.
-In a sport where you’re immortalized for batting .300, Martin has more than doubled that success rate – and then some – having had a hand in more than 78 percent of the program’s victories in some capacity.
+Of the 3,981 baseball games played in FSU history, Martin has been involved in 3,088 of those in some capacity.
+Even more impressively, he’s been on the field or in the dugout for 2,271 of the Seminoles’ 2,887 all-time victories.

-Nine players were drafted in the 2017 MLB Draft, including a pair of third-round choices – Taylor Walls and Dylan Busby.
-The nine players taken were the most for FSU since 1995, when 10 Noles were selected.
-Starting pitcher Tyler Holton was a first team All-American, while Busby and Drew Mendoza were named to the College World Series All-Tournament Team.
+The nine players taken in the MLB Draft were the most for FSU since 1995, when 10 Noles were selected.
+Holton was a first team All-American, while Busby and freshman Drew Mendoza were named to the College World Series All-Tournament Team.

-Two years prior, in 2012, Martin led the Seminoles to the 50-win plateau for the 24th time in school history, while guiding FSU to its 15th College World Series appearance.
-In a season that started with many uncertainties (most notably on the mound), those questions were quickly answered as Florida State ascended to the top of the rankings and stayed there for seven weeks.
-The Seminoles dominated play in the Atlantic Coast Conference finishing with a 24-6 record en route to a sixth straight Atlantic Division title.
+In 2012, Martin led the Seminoles to the 50-win plateau for the 24th time in school history, while guiding FSU to its 15th College World Series appearance.
+In a season that started with many uncertainties (most notably on the mound), those questions were quickly answered under the first-year tutelage of pitching coach Mike Bell, now in his eighth season.
+Florida State ascended to the top of the rankings and stayed there for seven weeks as the Seminoles dominated play in the Atlantic Coast Conference finishing with a 24-6 record en route to a sixth-straight Atlantic Division title (finished with eight consecutive Atlantic Division titles between 2007-14).
 The 24 wins tied a league record for the most victories, a mark established by two other teams including Martin’s 2008 squad.
 One of those wins, a 6-1 victory over Miami on April 21, pushed Martin ahead of Bill Wilhelm as the ACC’s all-time wins leader for conference wins.
 The Seminoles went undefeated during NCAA Regional and Super Regional play posting wins over UAB, Samford and Stanford to earn a trip to Omaha, where they won two games to finish in the top four of the national polls for the first time since 2000.
 At the end of the year, Martin was recognized as Baseball America’s College Coach of the Year for the first time in his illustrious career.

-With Martin at the helm since 1980, the Seminoles have won 18 conference championships with 11 from the Metro Conference and seven in the ACC.
-Since moving to divisional play in 2006, Martin has led the Seminoles to at least a share of the ACC Atlantic Division title eight times (2007-14).
-FSU has played in the conference title game in six of the last nine years.
+With Martin at the helm since 1980, the Seminoles have won 19 conference championships with 11 from the Metro Conference and eight in the ACC.
+FSU has played in the conference title game in seven of the last 10 years.

 Quite naturally, Martin’s accomplishments have been recognized, as he has claimed conference coach of the year honors 13 times; six times in the Metro Conference and seven times in the ACC with his latest coming in 2012.
-In all, Martin’s Seminoles have collected 91 All-America and 130 All-ACC honors.
+In all, Martin’s Seminoles have collected 135 All-ACC honors and 139 All-America honors, including 35 first team All-Americans.
 Furthermore, he has coached seven players – Mike Fuentes, Mike Loynd, J.D.
 Drew, Shane Robinson, Tony Thomas, Jr., Buster Posey and Ramsey – who were named National Player of the Year.

 The 2008 Seminoles snapped a seven-year drought between CWS appearances – the longest in Martin’s tenure – by rolling up a 54-14 record, which included an ACC-record 24-6 league mark.
 Led by consensus All-American and National Player of the Year Buster Posey, the Seminoles slugged their way back into the national spotlight.
 With five All-ACC players in the fold, FSU produced a nation-leading and ACC-record .355 batting average to go along with 103 home runs.
 Along the way the group delivered Martin his 1,500th career victory, fittingly in a 17-8 rout of Georgia Tech.